eflaaten/Talking_Fish/billy/README.md

 ## 📝 Features & Notes

 - **Vision:** Billy takes a photo at button press and again when you start speaking, so he can comment on the latest scene.
-- **Memory:** Remembers the last 3 conversations and up to 100 "core memories" (as decided by GPT-4o).

 - **Performance:** Optimized for low-latency; persistent camera, low-res images, and async event loop.
 - **Audio:** Always transcribes as English for best results.
 - **Git:** The `captures/` folder is ignored by git, so Billy's photos won't clutter your commits.